SGI Indigo

 The Indigo, introduced as the IRIS Indigo, is a line of workstation computers developed and manufactured by Silicon Graphics, Inc. (SGI).
 SGI first announced the system in July 1991.

-The Indigo is considered one of the most capable graphics workstations of its era, and was essentially peerless in the realm of hardware-accelerated three-dimensional graphics rendering.
+The Indigo is one of the most capable graphics workstations of its era, and was essentially peerless in the realm of hardware-accelerated three-dimensional graphics rendering.
 For use as a graphics workstation, the Indigo was equipped with a two-dimensional framebuffer or, for use as a 3D graphics workstation, with the Elan graphics subsystem including one to four Geometry Engines (GEs).
 SGI sold a server version with no video adapter.

 The Indigo's design is based on a simple cube motif in indigo hue.
 Graphics and other peripheral expansions are accomplished via the GIO32 expansion bus.

 The Indigo was superseded generally by the SGI Indigo2, and in the low-cost market segment by the SGI Indy.

 Technical specifications

 The first Indigo model (code-named Hollywood) was introduced on July 22, 1991.
 It is based on the IP12 processor board, which contains a 32-bit MIPS R3000A microprocessor soldered on the board and proprietary memory slots supporting up to 96 MB of RAM.

-The later version (code-named Blackjack) is based on the IP20 processor board, which has a removable processor module (PM1 or PM2) containing a 64-bit MIPS R4000 (100 MHz) or R4400 processor (100 MHz or 150 MHz) that implements the MIPS-III instruction set.
+The later version (code-named Blackjack) was introduced in July 1992, priced from $12,485, utilising a 64-bit MIPS R4000SC processor clocked externally at 50 MHz.
+The model is based on the IP20 processor board, which has a removable processor module (PM1 or PM2) containing a R4000 (100 MHz) or R4400 processor (100 MHz or 150 MHz) that implements the MIPS-III instruction set.
 The IP20 uses standard 72-pin SIMMs with parity, and has 12 SIMM slots for a total of 384 MB of RAM at maximum.

 A Motorola 56000 DSP is used for Audio IO, giving it 4-channel 16-bit audio.
 Ethernet is supported on board by the SEEQ 80C03 chipset coupled with the HPC (High-performance Peripheral Controller), which provides the DMA engine.
 The HPC interfaces primarily between the GIO bus and the Ethernet, SCSI (WD33C93 chipset) and the 56000 DSP.
 The GIO bus interface is implemented by the PIC (Processor Interface Controller) on IP12 and MC (Memory Controller) on IP20.

 Much of the hardware design can be traced back to the SGI IRIS 4D/3x series, which shared the same memory controller, Ethernet, SCSI, and optionally DSP as the IP12 Indigo.
 The 4D/30, 4D/35 and Indigo R3000 are all considered IP12 machines and run the same IRIX kernel.
 The Indigo R3000 is effectively a reduced cost 4D/35 without a VME bus.
 The PIC supports a VME expansion bus (used on the 4D/3x series) and GIO expansion slots (used on the Indigo).
 In all IP12, IP20, and IP22/IP24 (see SGI Indigo2) systems the HPC attached to the GIO bus.